ni/nimi-python/docs/nidmm/functions.rst

     For the NI 4080/4081/4082 and the NI 4070/4071/4072, executes the self-calibration routine to maintain measurement accuracy.

-    .. note::   This function calls :py:func:`nidmm.reset`, and any configurations previous to the call will be lost.
+    .. note::   This function calls niDMM\_reset, and any configurations previous to the call will be lost.
 All attributes will be set to their default values after the call returns.

 .. function:: send_software_trigger()